Last Updated on

 Where To Stay?

 If you’re travelling solo, you’ll likely want to stay in a hostel to meet other solo travellers.
 The most popular district in Ho Chi Minh City for backpackers is Pham Ngu Lao (in district 1) where you’ll find an abundance of hostels alongside cheap food and close proximity to the nightlife.

-I can recommend Hideout hostel as a great sociable place for someone travelling alone.
+I recommend checking out my guide to the best hostels for solo travellers in Ho Chi Minh City.
+If you’d like a spoiler, my top pick is Hideout hostel.
 With events on most days of the week at the rooftop bar, as well as free beer and pool tables, it’s super easy to meet other solo travellers.
 If you’re continuing North in Vietnam or across to Cambodia, you’ll probably find others heading in the same direction here too.

 How to meet people while travelling solo – here are my non-awkward suggestions